Spaghettio73/Unbound-Prox-hole/README.md

 # Unbound-Prox-hole
-Unbound recursive pinhole setup in a ProxMox CT
+Unbound recursive pihole setup in a ProxMox CT